Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 5. Implement the `deserialize()` function using the [`decodeStructure()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/decode-structure.html) DSL.
    Inside its block, the lambda receiver is a [`CompositeDecoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/), which you use to call functions like [`decodeIntElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-int-element.html) to decode each property.

-   Most formats allow encoded data in an arbitrary order, which can differ from the order of elements in the serializer's `descriptor`.
+   Most formats allow data to be encoded in an arbitrary order, which can differ from the order of elements in the serializer's `descriptor`.
    Use the [`decodeElementIndex()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-element-index.html) function to identify which `element()` to decode.
    It returns [`CompositeDecoder.DECODE_DONE`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/-companion/-d-e-c-o-d-e_-d-o-n-e.html) when no more elements are left, which you use to stop decoding the current structure: